Universality for two-dimensional critical cellular automata: Voracity and quasi-stability

-It is easy to see that the definition of $\alpha(u)$ implies there exists at least one voracious set for every $u \in \stab$.
-We shall show that a bounded number of voracious sets are sufficient, together with the half-plane $\H_u$, to infect the line $\ell_u$, and moreover that these voracious sets do not need to be near each other.
-The first step is to show that $[\H_u \cup Z]$ contains a `blow-up' of $\ell_u^+$ or $\ell_u^-$.
+The definition of $\alpha(u)$ implies then there exists at least one voracious set for every $u \in \stab$ with $\alpha(u) < \infty$.
+We would like to show (see Lemma~\ref{le:line}, below) that a bounded number of voracious sets on the $u$-side of a (finite) droplet $D$ are sufficient to infect all but a bounded number of sites on the line adjacent to the $u$-side of $D$.
+The following definition will be useful.